Ensure the safety of our food

 Want to know more?

 We ensure the detection, monitoring and diagnosis of pathogens transmitted to humans through food, as well as the collection of data in case of food poisoning.
-Within the network of monitoring and reference laboratories for these pathogens, both in Belgium and internationally, our service is recognised as a true research centre.
+Within the network of monitoring and reference laboratories for these pathogens, both in Belgium and internationally, our service is recognised as a true reference centre.
 We are organised into three main units: Toxins and food poisoning, Bacterial and viral food pathogens, and Parasitic food pathogens.

 Information sources selected for you